 Stressed or overwhelmed?
 Counseling and Psychological Services offers private counseling and psychological support.
 Counseling and Psychological Services’ professional staff is equipped to help you with personal or emotional issues in a safe, welcoming and confidential setting.

 Public Safety and Emergency Management offers a number of programs, mobile apps and services for the campus community to keep you safe and secure.

 As a student, you are part of a campus community that values integrity, fairness and honesty because we believe you deserve a high-quality educational experience.
 By creating awareness and promoting ethical student conduct, Student Integrity ensures that you have the opportunity to be part of a college of excellence.

 Are you ready for some fun?
 Get access to exciting opportunities for athletic and adventurous activities on campus through Wellness and Recreation.

-Explore the surrounding area with an outdoor adventure.
-Excursions include hiking, sailing and rock wall climbing, to name a few.
-Or stay closer to home and sign up for a racquetball tournament or choose from a variety of intramural and club sports, like sand volleyball, tennis or indoor soccer.
-There’s also the option of dropping by the Wellness and Recreation Center for weight training or group fitness classes.Learn more about Wellness and Recreation.
+Sign up for a racquetball tournament or choose from a variety of intramural and club sports, like sand volleyball, tennis or indoor soccer.
+There’s also the option of dropping by the Wellness and Recreation Center for weight training or cardio fitness.